psu-epl/psu-epl.github.com/K-40-Mini-Laser.md

 ### Exporting from EAGLE
 1. Download [cream-dxf.ulp](https://github.com/SWITCHSCIENCE/ssci-eagle-public/raw/master/cream-dxf.ulp) to your EAGLE ulp folder.
 2. Open the board file in Eagle.
-3. Type "run cream-dxf.ulp" into the command line. (the DXF exporter above).
+3. Type "run cream-dxf.ulp" into the command line.
 4. Apply the following settings:
     * Uncheck "Cut two times..."
     * Leave "Cut off corners..." unchecked.
     * Leave shrink width at 0.05 mm, or alter if you would like.
 5. Click Run.

 This will generate *filename-tcream.dxf* and *filename-bcream.dxf* files in the folder containing your board (.brd) file.
 These can be imported either to LaserWeb for this laser, or to RDWorks for the big laser.